The E.D. Story

 The fact that this worked both ways was confirmed only a few years ago in a conversation between Kevin Richards and Trevor Woodason, who was responsible for the development of the Mills 2.4 cc model of 1949.
 Trevor stated that it was only when Mills Bros. bought and evaluated an E.D.
 Comp Special that they realised the significance of sub piston induction.
 Not that it did them much good - the Mills 2.4 was even less successful than the earlier E.D.
 Mk.
 III had been.

 The E.D.
 3.46 Mk.
 IV combined the virtues of relative simplicity in both design and construction with excellent performance, durability and reliability by the standards of the day.
 The reliability aspect was to be put to a stern test within a few years, as we shall see.
 The engine deservedly became a steady seller, surviving in various forms for many years.
+Indeed, its descendants remain available today (see below).
 The long shaft of the earlier models made them particularly well suited to scale model applications.

 At the end of 1949, the engines were priced between £2 5s 0d for the smallest model, the Mk.
 I Bee, to £4 12s 6d for the largest model, the Mk.
 IV 3.46.
 To place this in context, during 1950 “Aeromodeller” magazine advertised a vacancy at their Eaton Bray office "...for a "solid scale" model builder.
 Must be skilled in detail work.
 Age 20-25.
 Salary about £5 a week".
 Presumably this was a competitive before-tax wage for a skilled young man.
 Hence, at this time the cost of a pretty basic model engine was in the order of a week’s take-home wages for a skilled individual.
 Puts a bit of context into latter-day model engine prices, doesn’t it?!?